Commutators, commensurators, and $\mathrm{PSL}_2(\mathbb{Z})$: Invariance under Commensuration

 \subsection{Normalization of Zariski dense subgroups}

-\begin{lem} Let $\GG$ be a simple Lie group and $\Ga \subset \GG$ be a Zariski dense discrete subgroup.
+\begin{lem} Let $\GG$ be a simple real Lie group and $\Ga \subset \GG$ be a Zariski dense discrete subgroup.
 Then the normalizer $N_\GG(\Ga)$ is discrete. \end{lem}

+We restrict to real Lie groups, since there is a complication for complex Lie groups; namely, the unit complex numbers are Zariski dense in $\C$, and are a positive dimensional closed subgroup of $\C$.
+In the case of complex Lie groups, one needs to consider unbounded Zariski dense subgroups in order to avoid issues like this one.
+Since we are primarily interested in $\pslr$, we will simply rule out the generality of arbitrary complex Lie groups.

-\begin{proof} Since $\Ga \subset \GG$ is Zariski dense, so is $N_\GG(\Ga)$.
-If $N_\GG(\Ga)$ is not discrete, then it must be all of $\GG$, since a positive dimensional Zariski dense Lie subgroup of a simple Lie group $\GG$ is necessarily all of $\GG$.
+\begin{proof}[Proof of Lemma~\ref{normalizer}] Since $\Ga \subset \GG$ is Zariski dense, so is $N_\GG(\Ga)$.
+If $N_\GG(\Ga)$ is not discrete, then it must be all of $\GG$, since a positive dimensional Zariski dense Lie subgroup of a simple real Lie group $\GG$ is necessarily all of $\GG$.
 This then forces $\GG$ to admit a non-trivial Zariski dense normal subgroup $\Ga$, contradicting simplicity of $\GG$.
 Hence $N_\GG(\Ga)$ is discrete. \end{proof}

-As a consequence, we have the following: \begin{lem} Let $H<\pslz$ be a finite index normal subgroup.
+As a consequence, we have the following: \begin{lem} Let $H\lhd\pslz$ be a finite index normal subgroup.
 Suppose that $g\in\pslr$ satisfies $H^g=H$.
 Then $g\in\pslz$.
 More generally, if $\Phi(H)=\Phi(H)^g$ then $g\in\pslz$. \end{lem} \begin{proof} Let $\GG = \pslr$.
 Since $\pslr$ is simple and since $H$ is Zariski dense, it follows by Lemma \ref{normalizer} that $N_\GG(H)$ is discrete.
 We have that $H_1= \langle g,H\rangle$ satisfies $H_1 \subset N_\GG(H)$ and hence $H_1$ is discrete.

-Since $H$ is normal in $\pslz$, then we have It follows that $\langle g,\pslz\rangle$ is a discrete subgroup of $\pslr$, by Lemma \ref{normalizer}.
+Since $H$ is normal in $\pslz$, we have It follows that $\langle g,\pslz\rangle$ is a discrete subgroup of $\pslr$, by Lemma \ref{normalizer}.
 It follows that $\langle g,\pslz\rangle$ is a discrete group of orientation preserving isometries of $\Hyp^2$.
-A standard result from hyperbolic geometry says that admits no further nontrivial orientation preserving isometries and is therefore a minimal orbifold.
-To see this fact, we may take a quotient the modular surface by an orientation reversing reflection to obtain an orbifold whose underlying surface is a triangle with reflectors on the sides.
-The resulting Fuchsian group is then a Coxeter triangle group.
-Since the fundamental domain is a triangle with no symmetry there cannot be further quotients.
-Consequently, we see that $g\in\pslz$.
+A standard fact from hyperbolic geometry says that admits no further nontrivial orientation preserving isometries and is therefore a minimal orbifold.
+Indeed, let $\iota$ be an orientation preserving involution of $X$, so that $X/\langle \iota\rangle$ is the $(2,3,\infty)$ triangular orbifold $\TT$.
+The orbifold $\TT$ has no symmetries, and thus $X$ admits no orientation preserving symmetries, as these would have descended to $\TT$.
+Consequently, we see that if is discrete then $g\in\pslz$.

 The proof in the case where is identical, since $\Phi(H)$ is Zariski dense in $\pslr$ and characteristic in $H$, and hence normalized by $\pslz$. \end{proof}